 Some customers will pay extra if you ship a pair of your smelly well-worn shoes to them…but that’s part of another industry altogether.

 The internet is home to a vast freakshow of foot fetishists, so if your feet aren’t exactly summer-ready, you could get a pedicure first, or you could try your luck as is.
+But no matter what, I must implore you to take good care of your feet whether you sell feet pictures online or not!

 More Websites Where You Can Sell Feet Pics